 - The child would look scared or upset during sleep.

-- Sleep terrors in children can last some few minutes, or even longer, after which the child would calm down and probably go back to sleep.
+- Sleep terrors in children can last a few minutes, or even longer, after which the child would calm down and probably go back to sleep.

 Night Terrors Treatment